AbdulWaheed73/text-to-speech/README.md

 - Node.js 18+ installed
 - A modern web browser (Chrome, Firefox, Safari, Edge) for Web Speech API
 - An OpenAI API key (optional, only needed for OpenAI TTS - get one at https://platform.openai.com/api-keys)
-- An ElevenLabs API key (optional, only needed for third TTS engine - get one at https://elevenlabs.io)
+- Azure Speech Services key (optional, only needed for Agora TTS - get one at https://portal.azure.com)

 ## Setup Instructions